HSwMS Södermanland (1988): Career

 Between 2000 and 2004, Södermanland and Östergötland underwent extensive modifications, were extended by 12 m and fitted with air-independent Stirling engines.
 At the same time, the submarines would be modified to handle international missions with operations in hot and salty waters.
 The conversion of the two submarines became so extensive that Kockums decided to reclassify the submarines to a new Södermanland class.

 During 2022, Södermanland underwent yet another life extension program, in order to be operational until 2028.

 As Östergötland was decommissioned in 2021, Södermanland is the only remaining submarine in its class.

+Planned Lease to Poland

+In a deal with Poland where Poland will buy three A26 Blekinge class submarines from Swedish Saab Kockums the HSwMS Södermanland will be leased by Poland to train their crew on modern western submarines.
+The submarine will be handed over in 2027 and serve until the new A26 submarine will enter the service.